-- Pulp-free Orange Juice with added fiber (So you remove fibrous pulp and then ADD back in fiber???)
+- High fiber yet pulp-free orange juice (So, you remove fibrous pulp and then ADD back in fiber???
+Good.
+Gravy.)

-- Sugar/Sweeteners with added fiber (Yes, this stupid crap actually exists… Pardon my Irish)
+- High fiber sweeteners (Yes, this stupid crap actually exists… Pardon my Irish)

-For those of you who have eaten these types of products, let me ask you a question: Did you experience horrible, debilitating gas after eating them?
+For those of you who have eaten any of these, let me ask you a question: Did you experience horrible, debilitating gas after eating them?

-Well, if the room-clearing gas isn’t enough to get you to stop eating these products, the horrible secret behind them I’m about to reveal hopefully will.
+Well, if the room-clearing gas isn’t enough to get you to stop eating these products, the horrible secret behind them hopefully will.

-The FDA’s definition of what can be called fiber is lengthy and confusing so I’ll sum it up in two sentences:
+The FDA’s legal definition for fiber is lengthy and confusing, so I’ll sum it up in two sentences: